a3y3/Web-Server-Config/README.md

 - Provided limited access to the psql database for user www-data (Apache user)

 ## Private key
-See the file called 'graders' in root for the private key.
+- See the file called 'graders' in root for the private key.
+- Use `ssh -i graders grader@54.226.36.197 -p 2200` for logging in.